The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Presence on the Web

 \subsubsection{Website categories with \FBP}

-Next we would like to know what types of websites are more eager to adopt \FBP and its associated tracking.
-In order to classify the top 2,308 websites found to operate \FBP, we use Cyren's URL category check gate~\cite{cyren-URL-category-check-gate}.

-Figure~\ref{fig:GeneralWebVSPixelCategories} shows the 10 most popular categories in the top 10K websites.
-For each category we plot two bars: the blue bar is the percentage of websites in the top 10K list that belong to this category - the orange bar is the percentage of sites that are using \FBP and belong to this category.
-Figure~\ref{fig:GeneralWebVSPixelCategories} suggests that 20\% of the \FBP-adopting websites are categorized as ``Computers and Technology" and the next 18.6\% of the conversion tracking sites are ``News" websites.
-This should not be surprising as these kinds of websites are very frequent on the web and offer lots of opportunities for advertisements.
-Figure~\ref{fig:GeneralWebVSPixelCategories} also shows whether a category of websites is more aggressive at adopting \FBP or not.
-Indeed, if the orange bar is higher than the blue bar, the category is more aggressive in adopting \FBP.
-We see that ``News", ``Education", and ``Shopping" are clearly disproportionately more eager to adopt \FBP.
-We also see that ``Government'' and ``Search Engines \& Portals'' are much less eager to adopt \FBP.
-This seems perfectly reasonable: these sites probably are not interested in advertisement.
+Next, we quantify what types of websites are more eager to adopt \FBP and its associated tracking.
+In order to classify the websites found to operate \FBP, we use Cyren's URL category check gate~\cite{cyren-URL-category-check-gate}.
+Figure~\ref{fig:GeneralWebVSPixelCategories} shows the 10 most popular categories across websites for \TopTranco and \SampledTranco, as well as for websites adopting \FBP for each set (\TrancoFBP and \SampledFBP, respectively).
+The results suggest that 20\% of the \FBP-adopting websites are categorized as ``Computers and Technology" and 18.6\% of them are ``News" websites.
+This should not be surprising as these kinds of websites are very frequent on the web and offer lots of opportunities for ad sales.
+Figure~\ref{fig:GeneralWebVSPixelCategories} also shows whether websites of a specific category are more aggressively adopting \FBP than the average site.
+Indeed, websites in ``News", ``Education", and ``Shopping" are disproportionately more eager to adopt \FBP.
+In contrast, and perhaps expected, websites under ``Government'' and ``Search Engines \& Portals'' are less eager to adopt \FBP, as they may be less dependent on ads.
+We also observe some deviations from the lower ranking websites, which employ \FBP more than expected in additional categories of ``Business'', ``Finance'', and ``Entertainment''.
+Alternatively, if we examine how many websites in a given category are adopting \FBP, the top 3 categories are ``Shopping'', ``News'' and ``Education'' (more details in Appendix~\ref{sec:appendix-categories-adoption}).

-Figure~\ref{fig:GeneralWebVSPixelSampledCategories} plots the top 10 categories of websites adopting \FBP from the sampled population of 6K sites from the Tranco list for the range (10K-1M).
-Some of the observations made for the popular top-10K sites (in Figure~\ref{fig:GeneralWebVSPixelCategories}) still hold.
-For example, shopping sites seem to be over-eager in adopting \FBP.
-On the other hand, some other trends are just not there.
-For example, we do not see any ``Government" or ``Search Engine \& Portal" sites to make it to the popular categories.
-This is probably because the few sites of this type that exist are too few to make themselves visible in a population of almost one million websites.